munificent/game-programming-patterns/book/double-buffer.markdown

 ## Sample Code

 Now that we've got the theory, let's see how it works in practice.
-We'll write a very bare-bones graphics system that lets us draw pixels on a frame buffer.
+We'll write a very bare-bones graphics system that lets us draw pixels on a framebuffer.
 In most consoles and PCs, the video driver provides this low-level part of the graphics system, but implementing it by hand here will let us see what's going on.
 First up is the buffer itself: